joestubbs/endofday/README.rst

    current working directory.

-2. Create a yaml file defining your workflow: specify which containers to run and define the inputs, outputs, volumes and more.
+2. Create a yaml file defining your workflow: specify which containers to run and define the inputs, outputs, and command.
 Use outputs from one container as inputs to another to create a dependency.
 You can also specify files on your local system to use as inputs.
 Use any image available locally or on the docker hub.